ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/build-android-selfie-app-using-mediapipe-multimodality/2-app-scaffolding.md

 ### Introduce CameraX dependencies

+[CameraX](https://developer.android.com/media/camera/camerax) is a Jetpack library, built to help make camera app development easier.
+It provides a consistent, easy-to-use API that works across the vast majority of Android devices with a great backward-compatibility.

 1. Wait for Android Studio to sync project with Gradle files, this make take up to several minutes.

 2. Once project is synced, navigate to `libs.versions.toml` in your project's root directory as shown below.
 This file serves as the version catalog for all dependencies used in the project.

+![version catalog](images/2/dependency%20version%20catalog.png)

+{{% notice Info %}}

 For more information on version catalogs, please refer to [this doc](https://developer.android.com/build/migrate-to-catalogs).

-![version catalog](images/2/dependency%20version%20catalog.png)
+{{% /notice %}}

 3. Append the following line to the end of `[versions]` section.
 This defines the version of CameraX libraries we will be using.
 ```toml